 If you own a touring caravan and are always on the road, then you need insurance that covers you for accidents that could happen while your caravan is in transit.

 In some ways static caravans come with less risk as they are never taken onto the road, but they also need the right insurance to cover any contents that you leave in them.

 Camper trailer tents and folding campers can be an easier alternative to caravans; they’re lighter and lower, so don’t impair visibility as much as a caravan.
 They also need their own insurance.

-Admiral doesn't provide specialist caravan or trailer insurance, but Confused.com can provide caravan insurance quotes for touring caravans, static caravans and motorhomes, and lets you compare features as well as prices.
+Admiral doesn't provide specialist caravan or trailer insurance, but comparison sites can provide caravan insurance quotes for touring caravans, static caravans and motorhomes, and help you compare features as well as prices.